Engin-Boot/capture-behavior-of-a-visit-counter-vigneshprince/needs-tech.md

   Given the visit-counter

-  When the server restarts
+  When the server restarts after definite time

-  Then visitor counter becomes zero.
+  Then visitor counter becomes zero

 ## Scenario: Reconcile counts if the sensor is offline for a while